 A crooked TV mount will leave the television’s weight off-center, which could cause the mount to eventually fail.

+What if your living room has brick or stone walls?
 You can install a TV mount bracket into the brick of a fireplace or into a stone wall.
 But first, make sure the stone is well-constructed, thick, and secure.
 (A stone façade may not be sturdy enough.)
 You’ll then need to screw the bracket hardware into concrete anchors.
 This is a tricky installation process that requires some know-how.